- Search The Registry

 After serving in the army and working as a record-store manager, he moved into the creative and entrepreneurial side of the music business.
 In the mid-fifties, Gordy married Thelma Coleman.
 He began writing songs for local R&B acts and quickly acquired a local reputation as a songwriter and producer.
 His first break came in 1957, when Brunswick Records bought a song of his called "Reet Petite" for Jackie Wilson.
 Gordy had co-written the song with his sister Gwen and Billy Davis.
 Wilson recorded four more songs co-written by Gordy over the next two years.

 Gordy reinvested his songwriting successes into producing.
 During this time, he discovered Smokey Robinson and The Miracles and began building a portfolio of successful artists.
 In January 1959, Gordy founded a new R&B label called Tamla Records, which produced Marv Johnson's first hit, "Come To Me."
-At Robinson's encouragement, Gordy created Motown on December 14, 1959.
+At Robinson's encouragement, Gordy created Motown Records on December 14, 1959.
 Barrett Strong's "Money (That's What I Want)" did well in 1960.
 The Miracles' hit "Shop Around" peaked nationally at #1 on the R&B charts that same year and at #2 on the pop charts in 1961 and established Motown as an independent company worthy of notice.
-He promoted African American artists but carefully controlled their public image, managing dress, manners, and choreography for crossover appeal.
+He promoted Black artists but carefully controlled their public image, managing dress, manners, and choreography for crossover appeal.